-- The Preparing for Adult Life section of the Norfolk SEND Local Offer web pages at www.norfolk.gov.uk/preparingforadultlife - The Preparing for Adulthood website which gives a range of information on preparing for adult life including some excellent examples of person-centred planning tools.
+- The Preparing for Adult Life section of the Norfolk SEND Local Offer web pages. - The National Development Team for Inclusion (NDTi) website which provides a range of tools and resources on preparing for adult life including some excellent examples of person-centred planning tools.